What is Accounting Practice?

 #1 – Public

-In public accounting practice accounts, related services and recording of accounting records is outsourced to the independent firm as some of the financial documents and other information is required to be disclosed to the public.
-All controls over accounting records are performed by public accountants who are CPA’s (Certified public accountants).
+In public accounting practice accounts, related services and recording of accounting records are being outsourced to the independent firm as some of the financial documents and other information is required to be disclosed to the public.
+All control over accounting records is performed by public accountants who are CPAs (Certified public accountants).

 #2 – Private

-In private accounting practice, an individual expert is appointed by a business entity to record the accounting and other information in a proper and systematic way.
-As a person appointed is expert; hence all controls are applied by that expert within the organization.
+In private accounting practice, an individual expert is appointed by a business entity to record the accounting and other information properly and systematically.
+The person appointed is an expert; hence all controls are applied by that expert within the organization.

 #3 – Government

-The government usually employs the State Auditors or other eligible persons to record, plan, budget, and forecast the accounting, financial, and additional information.
-All controls over accounting records are imposed by persons employed by Government agencies on this behalf.
+The government usually employs State Auditors or other eligible persons to record, plan, budget, and forecast the accounting, financial, and additional information.
+Therefore, all controls over accounting records are imposed by persons employed by Government agencies on this behalf.

 #4 – Auditing Practice

-Auditors are called as external accountants.
-They check the practices followed and imposed, and on the basis of that, they decide the degree of reliance on accounting records and then accordingly issue the audit report.
+Auditors are called external accountants.
+They check the practices followed and imposed, and on that, they decide the degree of reliance on accounting records and then issue the audit report.

 #5 – Financial

-Financial accountants keep track of the company’s financial transactions.
-They produce various financial related reports for reporting to shareholders, tax authorities, company law board, SEBI, government, and the public at large.
-All accounting and other controls related to financial accounts are imposed by financial accountants.
-They are experts like chartered accountants, company secretary, stock intermediaries, and persons having a finance background.
+Financial accountants keep track of the company's financial transactions.
+They produce various financial-related reports for reporting to shareholders, tax authorities, the company law boards, SEBI, the government, and the public.
+Financial accountants impose all accounting and other controls related to financial accounts.
+They are experts like chartered accountants, company secretaries, stock intermediaries, and persons having a finance background.

 #6 – Management

-All records related to management like their decisions, presence, review, and implementation of plans by top management, appraisal policies, etc. every company employs management accountants/ managers for reviewing, imposing controls and monitoring.
-Management accountants create reports which are to be used internally for decision making and other internal decisions.
+All records related to management like their decisions, presence, review, and implementation of plans by top management, appraisal policies, etc. Every company employs management accountants/ managers to review, impose controls, and monitor.
+In addition, management accountants create reports to be used internally for decision-making and other internal decisions.

 #7 – Forensic

 Forensic accountants are external accountants like auditors.
-Forensic accountants verify from the point of view of detecting frauds and another misstatement in accounts.
-They verify controls in accounting records.
-The company appoints forensic accountants if it is of opinion that there is significant fraud in or by the management.
+However, forensic accountants verify from the point of view of detecting frauds and other misstatements in accounts.
+In addition, they verify controls in accounting records.
+The company appoints forensic accountants if it thinks there is significant fraud in or by the management.

 #1 – Access Control

-Only authorized persons can enter in the accounts department and have access to physical accounting records like bills, bank statements, check issue, etc.
+Only authorized persons can enter the accounts department and access physical accounting records like bills, bank statements, check issues, etc.

 #2 – Authorization Control